 The contents of the E2B USB drive should now comprise of the Windows 7 64-bit payload.

-If the '\EFI\BOOT\BOOTX64.EFI' file is missing, you can copy the file to the USB dive by using one of the two methods below:
+If the '\EFI\BOOT\BOOTX64.EFI' file is missing, you can obtain and copy the file to the USB drive by using one of the two methods below:

-1. If you have access to a UEFI-enabled computer with Windows 7 (or higher) x64, copy the file C:\Windows\Boot\EFI\bootmgfw.efi to the USB drive's \EFI\BOOT\ folder and rename the file to \EFI\BOOT\BOOTX64.EFI
+If you have access to a Windows x64 system, copy the file C:\Windows\Boot\EFI\bootmgfw.efi to the USB drive's \EFI\BOOT\ folder and rename the file to \EFI\BOOT\BOOTX64.EFI.
+Do NOT use the bootmgr.efi file - it doesn't work!

 The USB drive should now be UEFI-bootable and you should see the CSM menu now inform you that the BOOTX64.EFI file is present and also see a Clover boot option.